 - 2 drops of red and yellow food coloring, optional

 Keto Cream Cheese Pumpkin Cookies

-- In a medium-sized bowl, combine the coconut flour, baking powder, cinnamon powder, nutmeg powder, ginger powder, salt, and set aside the dry ingredients.
+- In a medium-sized bowl, combine the coconut flour, baking powder, cinnamon powder, nutmeg powder, ginger powder, and salt, and set aside the dry ingredients.

-- In a separate large bowl, using an electric beater, combine the butter, cream cheese, sugar substitute, vanilla, extract, until fully combined.
+- In a separate large bowl, using an electric beater, combine the butter, cream cheese, sugar substitute, and vanilla extract, until fully combined.

 - Add the eggs, and beat well after each addition.

 - Stir in the ½ cup of pumpkin puree.

-- Next add dry ingredients to the wet mixture, combine until fully incorporated.
+- Next, add dry ingredients to the wet mixture, and combine until fully incorporated.

 - Chill the cookie dough for 20 minutes to an hour.

-- Using a small cookie scoop add the cookies to parchment or silicone lined mat.
+- Using a small cookie scoop add the cookies to a parchment or silicone-lined cookie sheet.

 - Bake for 20-25 minutes or until lightly brown around the edges.

-- Allow cookies to cool for 30 minutes before drizzling with the orange-flavored icing.
+- Allow cookies to cool before drizzling with the orange-flavored icing.

-- Allow the icing on the cookies to set about 10 minutes before eating and storing.
+- Allow the icing on the cookies to set for about 10 minutes before eating and storing.

 - Store cookies in the refrigerator for up to 5 days or freeze for up to 3 weeks.

 Keto Orange Icing

-- Combine in a small bowl the confectioners sugar-substitute and start with adding 4 tablespoons of heavy whipping cream and more by tablespoons if the icing needs to be thinned.
+- Combine in a small bowl the confectioner's sugar substitute and start by adding 4 tablespoons of heavy whipping cream and more by tablespoons if the icing needs to be thinned.

-- To this mixture add the 1/4 teaspoon of orange extract.
+- To this mixture add 1/4 teaspoon of orange extract.

 - Divide the icing and to one half add 2 drops of red and 2 drops of yellow food coloring and mix to make an orange-colored icing.